SangResidata/Time-Series-Forecasting/README.md

 ## Challenges in Time Series Analysis

 Certain types of obstacles are typical of time series analysis.
 During data acquisition, it’s common for sensors or instruments to record data at inconsistent intervals, a problem for many time series models designed to handle monotonically increasing data.
 Preparing the data may include handling missing data, outliers, noise, and other irregularities as well as resampling the data to create uniform intervals.
 Exploratory data analysis techniques discussed above can help in mitigating these issues.

+Additionally, the inherent seasonality and cyclical patterns in time series data can complicate the process of choosing and fitting models.
+A solid understanding of the data set and applicable modeling options is a great starting point.
+The outlined modeling approaches, along with cross-validation and other established model verification techniques, will be helpful in these cases.